 Why This Matters

-Naming organic compounds isn't just busywork—it's the universal language of organic chemistry.
+Naming organic compounds is the universal language of organic chemistry.
 On your exam, you'll need to convert structures to names and names back to structures, often under time pressure.
 The IUPAC system follows a logical hierarchy: identify the parent chain, locate functional groups, number for lowest locants, and assemble the name alphabetically.
 Master these rules, and you can name any compound you encounter.

-Here's what you're really being tested on: systematic thinking and priority rules.
-Every naming decision—which chain is longest, where to start numbering, which group gets the suffix—follows a clear logic.
+What you're really being tested on is systematic thinking and priority rules.
+Every naming decision (which chain is longest, where to start numbering, which group gets the suffix) follows a clear logic.
 Don't just memorize the steps; understand why each rule exists and how they interact.
 That's what separates students who struggle with complex molecules from those who nail them every time.

 Building the Foundation: Parent Chain Selection

-The parent chain is your compound's backbone—everything else is just decoration.
-Choosing correctly sets up every other naming decision you'll make.
+The parent chain is your compound's backbone.
+Choosing it correctly sets up every other naming decision you'll make.

 Identify the Longest Carbon Chain

-- Longest continuous chain determines the base name—count carefully through branches, as the longest path isn't always the most obvious horizontal line
+- Longest continuous chain determines the base name.
+Count carefully through branches, because the longest path isn't always the most obvious horizontal line in a drawn structure.

-- When chains of equal length exist, choose the one with the most substituents to keep the name simpler
+- When chains of equal length exist, choose the one with the most substituents.
+This keeps the name simpler because more of the molecule is captured in the parent chain.

 Determine the Parent Chain Suffix

-- Suffix indicates saturation level—-ane for single bonds only, -ene for double bonds, -yne for triple bonds
+- Suffix indicates saturation level: -ane for all single bonds, -ene for double bonds, -yne for triple bonds

-- Multiple unsaturations use multiplying prefixes: butadiene has two double bonds, while enyne compounds contain both types
+- Multiple unsaturations use multiplying prefixes: buta-1,3-diene has two double bonds, while an enyne compound contains both a double and a triple bond

 Numbering and Positioning: The Locant System

-Locants are the GPS coordinates of organic chemistry.
+Locants are the address system of organic chemistry.
 They tell you exactly where everything sits on the carbon chain.

 Number the Carbon Atoms

-- Functional groups and unsaturation often override substituent position when determining numbering direction
+- Functional groups and unsaturation generally override substituent position when determining which end to start numbering from (more on this in the priority section below).

 Use Locants to Indicate Substituent Positions

-- Locants appear immediately before what they describe: 3-ethyl-2-methylhexane, not 2-methyl-3-ethylhexane (alphabetical order determines which substituent comes first, not locant value)
+- Locants appear immediately before what they describe: 3-ethyl-2-methylhexane, not 2-methyl-3-ethylhexane.
+Notice that alphabetical order determines which substituent is written first ("e" before "m"), not the locant value.

 Name Double and Triple Bonds

-- Numbering prioritizes unsaturation over substituents—give the double or triple bond the lowest possible locant, even if substituents end up with higher numbers
+- Numbering prioritizes unsaturation over substituents.
+Give the double or triple bond the lowest possible locant, even if that means substituents end up with higher numbers.

-- Terminal alkynes (triple bond at the end) have distinctive acidic hydrogen atoms—a structural feature worth noting from the name alone
+- Terminal alkynes (triple bond at carbon 1) have a distinctive acidic hydrogen on the sp-hybridized carbon.
+You can spot this structural feature from the name alone.

-Compare: But-1-ene vs. but-2-ene—same molecular formula (C4H8), but different structures and properties.
-This is why locants matter: they distinguish between constitutional isomers that would otherwise have identical names.
+Compare: But-1-ene vs. but-2-ene.
+Same molecular formula (C4โH8โ), but different structures and different properties.
+This is why locants matter: they distinguish constitutional isomers that would otherwise share identical names.

 Handling Substituents: Names, Prefixes, and Order